vishal-hunashikatti/RISC-V_PBSP/Week-2/CPU_Performance_measurement/counter/README.md

 ## CPU Performance Measurement

 ### Assumptions for the performance measurement
+- All instructions are executed only once.
+- No parallel execution of the instructions.
 - Clock Cycle Time ---------> 1 nanosecond
-- Clock Cycles per instruction ---> 4 cycles per instruction
+- Clock Cycles per instruction ---> 5.5 cycles per instruction
-- All instructions are executed only once.
-- No parallel execution of the instructions
-- ns --------> nanoseconds
+- ns --------> nanosecond

 #### Measurements
 - Total number of instruction -----> 36